 Kelowna Snowshoeing Guide: Where to Go & What to Know

-Disclaimer: Explore the Map contains affiliates links and is a member of the Amazon Services LLC Associate Program.
-If you make a purchase using one of these Amazon or other affiliate links, I may recieve a compenstation at no extra cost to you.
+Disclaimer: Explore the Map contains affiliate links and is a member of the Amazon Services LLC Associates Program and other affiliate programs.
+If you make a purchase using one of these affiliate links, I may receive compensation at no extra cost to you.
 Read my disclaimer for more information.

 Snowshoeing in Kelowna is such a fun way to experience winter in the Okanagan!
 Kelowna is famous for its sunny summers, but when the snow falls, Kelowna transforms into a whole new kind of beautiful.
 The trails are quiet, the scenery is stunning, and snowshoeing is hands-down one of the best ways to get out there and soak it all in.